Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

-SEC foes square off when the Missouri Tigers (2-2, 0-0 SEC) host the Tennessee Volunteers (2-2, 0-0 SEC) on Saturday, October 2, 2021 at Faurot Field at Memorial Stadium.
+Oddsmakers give the Missouri Tigers (2-2, 0-0 SEC) the edge when they host the Tennessee Volunteers (2-2, 0-0 SEC) on Saturday, October 2, 2021 in a matchup between SEC rivals at Faurot Field at Memorial Stadium.
 Missouri is favored by 3 points.
-The point total is set at 64.5 for the game.
+The point total is set at 65 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.